followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/4 Events/exported.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-Data that is available for binding against the element.
-Available only in Knockout and AngularJS approaches.
+The model data.
+Available only if you use Knockout.
 <!--/typeFunctionParamDescription1_field3-->